oriweingart/ng-lit/README.md

 ```

 #### Watch
-use the `watch: true` option to make litElement re-render on changes made on the object/array on angular's code.
+use the `watch: true` option to make litElement re-render on changes made to the object/array on angular's code.

 The following example will re-render the litElement when `$scope.addBook()` is called: